The Last Leg: Reception

+The first series of The Last Leg during the 2012 Paralympics received strong reviews and regularly pulled in more than a million viewers each night.
 Adam Hills was quoted as saying "If the Paralympics is covered well, it can change the way Jim Davidson looks at and treats people with disabilities".
 The Daily Mirror described The Last Leg as "a real success".
 Veteran TV pundit Clive James said: "Taken as a whole, the Channel 4 coverage of the Paralympics was very good, but almost the best part of it was The Last Leg, the discussion show at the end of each day".

 The programme provoked a discussion in the media about whether disability and comedy could work together on TV.
 The Independent described it as "a high risk venture", saying that Hills "reminds us frequently that he has a prosthetic leg, giving him licence to crack jokes that most of us wouldn't dream of."
 Frances Ryan, for The Guardian, described it as "often tasteless, sometimes awkward, always funny".
 Damon Rose for BBC News said that "Comedian Adam Hills' late night irreverent Para-chat show The Last Leg – a title reflecting Adam's lack of a segment of his lower limb – has taken mainstream viewers to dark and delightfully surprising places that only disability humour can go.
 And it has given a sense of permission for regular viewers to talk openly about things they may previously have shied away from".

 Brooker's 2015 interview with Nick Clegg for the programme was described by political journalist Hugo Rifkind as "a model of how to talk normally to a politician – and make them talk normally back".